28 Fun Things To Do in Melbourne at Night

 Address: 18 Lower Esplanade, St Kilda

-Opening hours: Varies throughout the year, but generally open until 10pm
+Opening hours: Varies throughout the year, but usually open until 10pm some nights during spring/summer

 Book tickets online

-You can’t talk about Melbourne nightlife without including its bars.
-And Melbourne has a lot of them, some on rooftops and in hidden alleyways, others tucked away in historic buildings.
+You can’t talk about Melbourne nightlife without including our bar scene.
+Melbourne has a lot of them, some on rooftops and in hidden alleyways, others tucked away in historic buildings.

 If you want to have a drink with friends at some of the coolest places in the city, here are a few options: